john-cd/rust_howto/src/web/clients/apis.md

 [![reqwest][reqwest-badge]][reqwest]  [![hyper][hyper-badge]][hyper]  [![cat-network-programming][cat-network-programming-badge]][cat-network-programming]

-This example uses the [`GitHub API - Rate limiting`][GitHub API - Rate limiting], as an example of how to handle remote server errors.
+This example uses the [`GitHub API - Rate limiting`][github-api-rate-limiting], as an example of how to handle remote server errors.
 This example uses the [`hyper::header!`][hyper::header!] macro to parse the response header and checks for [`reqwest::StatusCode::Forbidden`][reqwest::StatusCode::FORBIDDEN] If the response exceeds the rate limit, the example waits and retries.

 ```rust,editable,no_run
 {{#include ../../../deps/tests/rate-limited.rs}}